Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Acknowledgments

 \section{Acknowledgments}

+We thank our anonymous reviewers for their valuable feedback, which substantially improved the paper.
 This work was supported by the Edinburgh International Data Facility (EIDF) and the Data-Driven Innovation Programme at the University of Edinburgh.
-Access to EIDF was facilitated through the University of Edinburgh’s Generative AI Laboratory GAIL Fellow scheme.
+Access to EIDF was facilitated through the University of Edinburgh's Generative AI Laboratory GAIL Fellow scheme.
+Marc Juarez is a GAIL fellow and the recipient of a Google Research Scholar Award in Security.

 \appendices